RossetH/fgf-scheduling/README.md

 ## The Problem

 Gauchão is the regional first division football tournament of Rio Grande do Sul, the southernmost state of Brazil.
-The tournament follows a double round-robin setup and has 12 teams.
 The tournament has **12** teams and in 2021 followed a **_single round-robin_** setup.
 Being a regional competition, each team returns to its hometown after an excursion to play in an opposite venue.

 ### 2021 Schedule: